edgepointlearning/edgepointlearning.com/src/collections/_posts/2020/2020-12-16-elearning-trends-2021.md

 ## 4. Performance support blurs the lines of training

-Performance support will change in 2021 as many people stay remote.
+Performance support will change as many people stay remote.
 This means that[ microlearning in the flow of work](https://www.pinpointworkforce.com/post/microlearing-in-the-flow-of-work) begins to blur the line of sitting down to a traditional training or utilizing training aids to support job performance throughout the day.

 Not only does performance support give employees the tools they need to do their job, but it also allows them to share their expertise during their days.
 Training becomes better than the one-way street it might have been in the past.
 It focuses on collaboration towards a common goal between different employees, teams, or departments.